frederic-perez/AmE-dictionary/data/dictionary.md

 __armchair expert__ _idiom_
 __armed to the teeth__ _idiom_ :two: Fully armed, having many weapons.
 __armful__ _n_ The amount of something that you can carry in your arms. _An armful of packages._
 __armistice__ _n_ :two::mega: A temporary cessation of fighting by mutual consent; a truce.
-Armistice descends from Latin _sistere_, meaning "to come to a stand" or "to cause to stand or stop," combined with _arma_, meaning "weapons.
+Armistice descends from Latin _sistere_, meaning “to come to a stand” or “to cause to stand or stop,” combined with _arma_, meaning “weapons.”
 __armload__
 __armory__
 __arms embargo__